What is a basic bank account?

 Key tips to protect yourself when choosing online or mobile banking services.

-On the 15th of each month or on the next business day, Banco de Portugal publishes the most recent figures available for the evolution of new consumer credit agreements.
+On the 15th of each month or on the next business day, the Banco de Portugal publishes the most recent figures available for the evolution of new consumer credit agreements.
 These values are provisional and subject to revision.

 The two tables below show the number of new credit agreements and the amount of credit contracted, broken down by type of credit agreement for which the maximum consumer credit rates are determined and published quarterly by Banco de Portugal.